tjzeig66/tz66/AD-Structure-Documentation.md

 # Active Directory Structure & Management Lab Documentation

-A sample OU structure was created to demonstratre the implementation workflow within Active Directory.
+A sample OU structure was created to demonstrated the implementation workflow within Active Directory.

 The domain was organized into regional OUs to seperate users, computers, and servers by location.
 ### Process Demonstration